Potty Training Tips with Amanda Jenner

 potty training

-So its time for potty training!
-Potty training is a big step for both parents and children, and the process can take time and patience.
 Perhaps your little one has started to show signs that they are ready to start using the potty, or perhaps you feel now is the right time to give it a shot.
 Either way, we're here to help guide and support you on that new journey - and make it as painless as possible!

 We met with Amanda Jenner, the UK's leading Potty Training expert, and the brains behind the My Carry Potty - an ingenious travel potty that has helped 1000's of parents through this transitional stage.
-Amanda has also created various tools such as potty training charts and potty training pants, and is here to give us some great potty training tips!

 Welcome Amanda, so tell us about your own experience as a potty training parent, and what it was that led you down the path of wanting to support other parents?

-My son, who was potty training, would take his Thomas potty everywhere with him.
-One day we ventured out to the shops and I had a newborn with me, he said "mummy I need to use the potty" so we found a quiet spot on the high street and he used it.
 I had nowhere to pour the contents (wee) and so I found a drain in the street and poured it down.
 A man shouted at me "You shouldn't be doing that!" which shocked me and upset George.
 This was so upsetting and stressful for both George and I, so along came my lightbulb moment- My Carry Potty.

-Potty training is most successful when a child is physically and emotionally ready, which typically happens between the ages of 2 and 3..
-It is important that toddlers are showing signs of readiness before beginning potty training.
+Potty training is most successful when a child is ready, physically and emotionally, which typically happens between the ages of 2 and 3 but can be as early as 18 months.
+Your toddler is ready to start potty training when they begin to show signs of readiness.
 Some signs to look out for are:

-• Longer periods with dry nappies- this indicates that your toddlers bladder has developed stronger muscles which can lead to fewer accidents.
+• Longer periods with dry nappies - this indicates that your toddlers bladder has developed stronger muscles which can lead to fewer accidents.

 • Stopping in their tracks when they have done a wee or a poo.
 This is a key sign that your toddler knows what they are doing and recognises their bodily functions.